 There are many ways to determine a property’s value in eminent domain actions, and the method used can have a significant impact on how much a landowner gets.
 For example, the value of a multi-unit investment property should be assessed differently than an owner-occupied home.
 An attorney familiar with eminent domain law will protect your rights and help you obtain as much compensation as possible for your property.

-At Sever Storey, we are committed to helping landowners protect their rights and obtain just compensation for their properties.
+At Sever Walker Padgitt, we are committed to helping landowners protect their rights and obtain just compensation for their properties.
 With more than 25 years of combined legal experience, our team has the skill and acumen required to bring your case to a favorable resolution.
 To schedule a free case evaluation with an eminent domain attorney, call our office today at (888) 318-3761 or contact us online.